USSBA/terraform-aws-sns-notification-framework/README.md

 ## Description

+The purpose of this module is to provide a quick and easy way of translating CloudWatch Alarm's into Email Notifications.

+**Important**
-This module requires the use of AWS Simple Email Service (SES) to send it's notifications.
+- This module requires the use of AWS Simple Email Service (SES) to send it's notifications.
+- If you have deployed v9.x or lower please be advised that the module should be decommissioned entirely before upgrading to v10.x or higher.
+- Please read our [CHANGELOG](./CHANGELOG.md) for more details.

 ## Support